hongrui16/text2LabelSignLangRecog/README.md

 ---
 ## Summary

-If we increase the threshold for key points confidence or the threshold for sharpness, both will filter out blury frames, resulting in a lack of dynamic motion.
+If we increase the threshold for key points confidence or the threshold for sharpness, both will filter out blury frames, resulting in a lack of dynamic motion, as shown the progress from Part 1 to Part 2.